JannesMeyer/clipboard-tool/Readme.md

 Clipboard.write('Hello');
 ~~~

-This library needs `document.execCommand('copy')` to work and has no effect otherwise.
+This package needs `document.execCommand('copy')` to work and has no effect otherwise.

 If you are creating a Chrome or Opera extension, be sure to include the `clipboardWrite` permission in your manifest.